 Non-EU citizens travelling to Portugal for a short visit or holiday may need to apply for a short-stay visa.
 On the other hand, those who plan on moving to or working in Portugal will need either a temporary-stay visa or a long-stay visa, depending on how long they intend to stay in the country.

 Types of visas for Portugal

 Portugal is a signatory to the Schengen Agreement.
-Nationals of countries which are also signatory to the agreement don't need to apply for a tourist visa prior to arrival.
-Citizens of some countries such as the USA, Australia and New Zealand are also entitled to stay in Portugal for 90 days or less without a visa.
+Nationals of countries also signatory to the agreement don't need to apply for a tourist visa prior to arrival.
+Citizens of some countries such as the USA, Australia and New Zealand are also entitled to stay in Portugal for up to 90 days without a visa.

-As Portugal is part of the Schengen territory, once a person is granted this visa they can visit multiple destinations that are signatories to the agreement.
-Those who plan on travelling to several Schengen countries will find it's best to make their application at the consulate of the country in which they plan to spend the largest amount of time.
+As Portugal is part of the Schengen territory, once a person is granted this visa, they can visit multiple destinations that are signatories to the agreement.
+Those who plan on travelling to several Schengen countries should make their application at the consulate of the country in which they plan to spend the most time.